-The most recent update of this actuarial valuation report was released in October, 2012.
-According to this report, the Commonwealth's actuarial accrued OPEB liability, assuming no pre-funding and using a discount rate of 4.5%, was approximately \$16.654 billion as of January 1, 2012.
-The 4.5% discount rate (which is the rate of return since its inception of the Massachusetts Municipal Depository Trust) is intended to approximate the Commonwealth's rate of return on non-pension (liquid) investments over the long term.
+(2) Assumed rate changed to 8% as of January 1, 2013.

+Commonwealth's rate of return on non-pension (liquid) investments over the long term.
 Assuming pre-funding, the study estimated the Commonwealth's liability to be approximately \$12.510 billion using a discount rate of 6.4% and approximately \$9.872 billion using a discount rate of 8.25%.
 In order to qualify its OPEB liabilities as pre-funded, the Commonwealth must deposit annual contributions in a qualifying trust in accordance with the requirements of GASB Statement No. 45 (and similar to the program for funding the Commonwealth's unfunded actuarial liability for pensions).